acosgames/.github/profile/README.md

 # Join the community and start making online web games!

-We support realtime turn-based type games using websockets and JSON.
+We support realtime turn-based type games using websockets and JSON automated to help you spit out games faster than ever.

 ### Documentation
 [https://docs.acos.games](https://docs.acos.games)